With so many millennials in the workforce, it's important to understand their needs.

 This is a concern that comes up often in the Business.com community.
 Lexi Chung, design director at Standard & Custom, asked: "How can I keep the millennials working for my company more than a year or two?"

-We outlined four ways to do just that.
+We outlined nine ways to do just that.

 Flexibility is a common expectation for workers today, especially among millennials.
 Much more work can be done remotely than it could just a few years ago, and it's crucial that employers adapt to these adjustments.